 In addition to companion seats, which are available at every performance by the Royal New Zealand Ballet, the RNZB presents a growing range of opportunities for audience members with barriers to participation.
 These include, at selected performances, audio description with reduced price designated seating and touch tours for the blind and visually impaired, and dedicated ‘relaxed performances’ for neurodiverse people, including those with autism spectrum conditions.

-Implementation of this policy is overseen by the Director of Marketing and Development, in partnership with the Education, Community and Accessibility Manager and the Ticketing Manager.
+Implementation of this policy is overseen by the Director of Marketing and Development, in partnership with the Education, Community and Accessibility Manager and the Ticketing and CRM Manager.